CMSgov/price-transparency-guide/schemas/in-network-rates/README.md

 | **additional_information** | Additional Information | String | The additional information text field can be used to provide context for negotiated arrangements that do not fit the existing schema format.
 Please open a Github discussion to ask a question about your situation if you plan to use this attribute. | No |

 ##### Additional Notes
-For `negotiated_type` there are four allowable values: "negotiated", "derived", "fee schedule", and "percentage".
+For `negotiated_type` there are five allowable values: "negotiated", "derived", "fee schedule", "percentage", and "per diem".
 The value are defined as:
 * `negotiated`: If applicable, the negotiated rate, reflected as a dollar amount, for each covered item or service under the plan or coverage that the plan or issuer has contractually agreed to pay an in-network provider, except for prescription drugs that are subject to a fee-for-service reimbursement arrangement, which must be reported in the prescription drug machine-readable file.
 If the negotiated rate is subject to change based upon participant, beneficiary, or enrollee-specific characteristics, these dollar amounts should be reflected as the base negotiated rate applicable to the item or service prior to adjustments for participant, beneficiary, or enrollee-specific characteristics.
 * `derived`: If applicable, the price that a plan or issuer assigns to an item or service for the purpose of internal accounting, reconciliation with providers or submitting data in accordance with the requirements of 45 CFR 153.710(c).
 * `fee schedule`: If applicable, the rate for a covered item or service from a particular in-network provider, or providers that a group health plan or health insurance issuer uses to determine a participant’s, beneficiary’s, or enrollee’s cost-sharing liability for the item or service, when that rate is different from the negotiated rate.
 * `percentage`: If applicable, the negotiated percentage value for a covered item or service from a particular in-network provider for a percentage of billed charges arrangement.
+* `per diem`: If applicable, the per diem daily rate, reflected as a dollar amount, for each covered item or service under the plan or coverage that the plan or issuer has contractually agreed to pay an in-network provider.

 For `expiration_date`, there may be a situation when a contract arrangement is "[evergreen](https://www.investopedia.com/terms/e/evergreen.asp)".
 For evergreen contracts that automatically renew on a date provided in the contract, the expiration date you include should be the day immediately before the day of the automatic renewal.